 - 1. Back up any existing data or documents on the hard disk where you plan to install. - 2.
 Gather information about your computer and any needed documentation, before starting the installation. - 3.
-Locate and/or download the installer software and any specialized driver or firmware files your machine requires. - Set up boot media such as CDs/DVDs/USB sticks or provide a network boot infrastructure from which the installer can be booted. - 5.
-Boot the installation system. - 6.
-Create and mount the partitions on which Debian will be installed. - 7.
-Watch the automatic download/install/setup of the base system. - 8.
-Select and install additional software. - 9.
-Install a boot loader which can start up Debian GNU/Linux and/or your existing system. - 10.
+Create partitionable space for Debian on your hard disk. - 4.
+Locate and/or download the installer software and any specialized driver or firmware files your machine requires. - Set up boot media such as CDs/DVDs/USB sticks or provide a network boot infrastructure from which the installer can be booted. - 6.
+Boot the installation system. - 7.
+Configure one network interface. - 8.
+Open an ssh connection to the new system. - 9.
+Attach one or more DASDs (Direct Access Storage Device). - 10.
+Create and mount the partitions on which Debian will be installed. - 11.
+Watch the automatic download/install/setup of the base system. - 12.
+Select and install additional software. - 13.
+Install a boot loader which can start up Debian GNU/Linux and/or your existing system. - 14.
 Load the newly installed system for the first time.